AlignVid: Training-Free Attention Scaling for Semantic Fidelity in Text-Guided Image-to-Video Generation: Method

 \subsection{Guidance Scheduling}

-While ASM enhances semantic consistency, applying it indiscriminately across all blocks and steps may downgrade perceptual quality.
-We therefore introduce \textbf{Guidance Scheduling (GS)}, which gates ASM at the block level and along the denoising trajectory.
+While ASM enhances semantic consistency, applying it indiscriminately across all blocks and steps downgrade perceptual quality.
+We therefore introduce \textbf{Guidance Scheduling (GS)}, which gates ASM at the block and step level.

 \textbf{Block-level Guidance Scheduling (BGS).} We observe that different transformer blocks contribute unequally: some focus more on foreground semantics, while others capture background context.
 We selectively apply attention modulation only to \textit{foreground-sensitive} blocks.
 To identify \emph{foreground-sensitive} blocks, we perform a lightweight calibration: collect attention maps on a small validation set, project them via PCA to capture dominant directions, and use an off-the-shelf grounding model to separate foreground from background.
 For each block $l$, we compute its \emph{foreground ratio} $r^{(l)}$, the average fraction of attention mass allocated to foreground tokens.
 Blocks with $r^{(l)} > \tau$ (0.5) are deemed foreground-sensitive.
+We assign each block a scaling coefficient: { \abovedisplayskip{4pt} \belowdisplayskip{2pt}